QR Codes Made Easy.

 Got your code?
 Here is where to print or mount it.

-You have the file.
-These are the print and display services I would point a brand to.
-Test-scan your printed piece before you order a big run.
+You've got the file.
+Here is where I would send a brand to print or mount it.
+Test-scan the printed piece before you order a big run.

 Some of these are affiliate links.
 If you buy through them, this tool earns a small commission at no extra cost to you.
 It never changes what I recommend.